data-intuitive/diflow/README.md

     reference file.
 In this case, we pass something like

         [ "input": "<fastq-dir>", "reference": "<reference-dir>" ]

+While there may be still other possibilities that we may encounter in the future, these three are covered by the current implementation of DiFlow.

 > A DiFlow module contains the necessary logic to parse three types of
 > datastructures as input file references: `Path`, `List[Path]` and